Melcfrn/wikipedia/README.md

 HTML tables can be very tricky as you can see on the [Help table](https://en.wikipedia.org/wiki/Help:Table) web page of Wikipedia.

 Moreover, as you can see at [Help table](https://en.wikipedia.org/wiki/Help:Table), tables can contain different types of data.
 They can be images, videos, links, or any other HTML content.
 In this project, we focused on making a modular application that can evolve to take into account more tables and data.
 In this view, we already implemented in the Java App the support for "text", "links" and "images".
-Unfortunately we only support "text" in our Python App.
+Unfortunately we only support "text" in our Python App and we do not manage wikitables in wikitables.

 ## Architecture
 The architecture of this app is <b>three</b> main parts: